Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Hi folks.

-Today, I would like to write up a step - by - step guide with a sample web app on how to do Google assisted sign-in and user handling.
+Today, I would like to write up a step - by - step guide with a sample web app on how to do Google Sign-In and authorization.

 <!--more-->